t4n363/PythonBasics/README.md

 Homework 6 extended with methods to create 2 files with statistics for feed.
 First file letter_statistics.csv contains cout of letter in the file, count uppercase, percentage this of letter in a text.
 Second file contains each word and amount of the word in a file.
 As word concidered set of symbols between 2 spaces.

+final_task_calculate_distance.py
+Tool which calculate straight-line distance between different cities based on coordinates:
+ 1. User will provide two city names by console interface
+ 2. If city coordinates not in DB, it will ask user for input and store it in SQLite database for future use
+ 3. Return distance between cities in kilometers